Where to Shop This Small Business Saturday

 Assuming you survive travel, your family, and your own bodyweight in seasonal treats, you are now thoroughly fortified to brave the cold, early morning streets in what has become a capitalistic tradition roughly akin to the Running of the Bulls: Black Friday.

-If that sounds like the more appealing option, then check out some of the great Small Business Saturday promotions and events going on throughout Westchester County.
+If that sounds like the more appealing option to you, then check out some of the great Small Business Saturday promotions and events going on throughout Westchester County.

-Let's skip to the chase: You're going to be out and about anyway; this is Yonkers after all, and there's plenty of shopping both big and small to be had.
+Let's skip to the chase: You're going to be out and about anyway — this is Yonkers after all — and there's plenty of shopping both big and small to be had.
 But one thing that's going to help you through your day?
 Food.
 (Alright, and alcohol.
 That's two things.)
-Yonkers Brewing Co. will be hosting a special Black Friday Brunch this year, but they'll also be running their regular weekend brunch when it means the most: Small Business Saturday.
+Yonkers Brewing Co. will once again be hosting Black Friday Brunch this year, but they'll also be running their regular weekend brunch when it means the most: Small Business Saturday.
 Fuel your shopping spree with classics like a bacon-egg-and-cheese, avocado toast, or fried chicken and waffles, all of which pair nicely with cocktails, beer, or bottomless mimosas.

-All you have to do is shop at any participating local business like Vino 100, Westchester Road Runner, Pole Position Studio, or the Lazy Boy Saloon to get validation codes that will reimburse you for your parking time on the ParkWhitePlains mobile app … up to two hours worth!
+All you have to do is shop at any participating local business like Westchester Road Runner, StretchLab, or Cantina Taco & Tequila to get validation codes that will reimburse you for your parking time on the ParkWhitePlains mobile app … up to two hours worth!
 Hey, you were going to end up shopping at a few of these places anyway.
 You might as well get a little something extra back by doing it Saturday!

-If hand-crafted is more your style but you feel bad just scrolling through Etsy on your couch, the Ossining Public Library has you covered!
-The Library will be hosting the Etsy Artisan Holiday Boutique, a gathering of crafters from the Northeast Etsy Artists Association.
-Artists will be on-hand to meet and greet customers, and answer questions about their wares.
-If you're looking for some cool handmade gifts but still would prefer to "shop small," this is definitely your go-to!
+If Etsy is more your style but you feel overwhelmed scrolling through vendors from all over the world, the Ossining Public Library has you covered!
+The Library will be hosting the Etsy Artisan Holiday Market, a gathering of crafters from the Northeast Etsy Artists Association on Saturday this year from 10:00 a.m. to 4:00 p.m. in the main art gallery.
+Artists, selling a range of products from glass art to jewelery, will be on-hand to meet and greet customers and answer questions about their wares.
+A portion of the proceeds will go to The Friends of the Ossining Library, which helps support the library's programming and events.

-Remember, this is Small Business Saturday.
-Not every local shop is going to be able to put up a fancy website or sen you an e-mail blast in advance to tease this season's doorbusters and biggest deals.
+Lastly, a brief reminder: This is 'Small' Business Saturday; not every local shop is going to be able to put up a fancy website or send you an e-mail blast in advance to tease this season's doorbusters and biggest deals.
 Make sure to ask your favorite shops and businesses if they'll be doing anything special, and spread the word if you want to help out!